oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 11. Similarly, create a **Validation** on the **USERNAME** page item following the same process as in the previous step (step 10), but in the **SQL Query** change **email** to **username** and **PXX_ EMAIL** to **PXX_ USERNAME**.

 12. Next create a **Validation** on the **PASSWORD** page item of **Type** “Function Body (returning Error Text)”.
 This will check that the password entered meets a standard set of minimum requirements.
-Specifically, that the password must be at least 8 characters long, has at least one special character, has one upper and lower case letter, and has at least one number.
+Specifically, the password must be at least 8 characters long, have at least one special character, one upper and lower case letter, and have at least one number.
 Copy & paste the following code snippet as the **PL/SQL Function Body Returning Error Text**.

 	> **Note:** Remember to change the “XX” in **PXX_PASSWORD** to your assigned page number.
 From here on out, assume that this will always be the case for all code snippets.
 To make it easier to edit the code block, click on the Popout Icon, ![Popout Icon](images/popout-icon.png), and click **OK** in the bottom-right of the dialog when you're finished editing.